slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_08-technical_debt_the_cost_of_cheap_and_get_this_done_acap.rst

+**Aside**
-:strong:`Aside` :  [Every time my company and a client have this kind of "support us, please; sell additional customers if it helps" conversation in the past, it always falls apart on the licensing and sale of the intellectual property.
+    [Every time my company and a client have this kind of "support us, please; sell additional customers if it helps" conversation in the past, it always falls apart on the licensing and sale of the intellectual property.
 In this instance, we've finally moved off the "who gets revenue from the sale" question by adopting what we call the "GPL Business Model" (`GPL V3 Section 4 <http://www.gnu.org/copyleft/gpl.html#section4>`_ ).
 Source is free, support is where we make the money.